Andy Samberg, Sandra Oh kick off Golden Globes on a loose note

 Oh, for example, joked that the romantic comedy "Crazy Rich Asians" is the first mainstream studio film with an Asian-American lead since "Ghost in the Shell" and "Aloha" — two movies that stirred controversy for casting white actresses as characters of Asian descent.

-Douglas, 74, dedicated the award to his 102-year-old father, the legendary screen icon Kirk Douglas.

-"Spider-Man: Into the Spider-Verse," a trippy, fast-paced riff on superhero mythos, nabbed the award for best animated movie.
+- "Spider-Man: Into the Spider-Verse," a trippy and fast-paced riff on the beloved superhero, for best animated film.

+- "Game of Thrones" alum Richard Madden for his steely-eyed performance on the BBC/Netflix drama series "Bodyguard."

+- "The Americans," the critically adored Cold War thriller, for best drama series.
+It was a valedictory honor for the show, which wrapped up in 2018.